Looking forward to taking part in the Bantry Bay Adventure Race? We’ve gathered together the information you’ll need before you register.

 • Public Car Parks (Free and no time limit) on Pier Road, off Wolfe Tone Square.

 The Abbey Pier is located between the Westlodge Hotel and Bantry House (both easily located on Google Maps) on the N71.
+There is strictly no parking at the Abbey Pier.

 Rules and Conditions